JavaMinecraftboss/100/index.md

-## Welcome to GitHub Pages
+## 日你个大傻逼Gay疯

-You can use the [editor on GitHub](https://github.com/JavaMinecraftboss/100/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [zz](https://github.com/JavaMinecraftboss/100/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Garbage](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown